eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/integration.rst

    as the previous examples.

-Submitting Jobs directly through SLURM
+Submitting jobs directly through SLURM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 MDCS jobs could be submitted directly from the Unix command line through SLURM.